25 Agile metrics and measurements - Measure one damn thing!

 Interesting to note is that there does not seem to be an agile metric that is easy to measure and provides the right kind of value.
 Damn it.

-I would say that the “Easiness to measure” is not as important as “Correlation to future value”.
+I would say that “simplicity of measurement” is not as important as “correlation to future customer benefit”.
 Therefore, the most valid metrics seem to be “Usage Index”, “Customer Satisfaction” or the “Net Promoter Score”.

 It does not matter if you use the Scaled Agile Framework (SAFe®) to measure one thing, or a different framework to do your agile transformation.